What is a Minnesota Water Steward?

 The certification process comprises of both online and in-person classes covering a wide variety of topics including hydrology, water policy, community engagement, and residential stormwater planning.
 Classes run from mid-October to mid-April each year, with approximately six in person classes over the course of seven months.

-Become a Master Water Steward!
+Become a Minnesota Water Steward!

 Meet 2018 Steward Anthony Swichtenberg

-Anthony Swichtenberg is a 2018 Master Water Steward (MWS) and a recent CRWD partner grantee.
+Anthony Swichtenberg is a 2018 Minnesota Water Steward (MWS) and a recent CRWD partner grantee.
 Working on the Environment and Beautification Committee of his local district planning council, the Summit Hill Association, introduced Anthony to the MWS program and CRWD.
 In 2017 the committee successfully applied for a CRWD partner grant to fund a multi-layered outreach project involving the rehabilitation of the rain garden at the highly-trafficked Linwood Community Center with volunteers, teaching about the impacts of this neighborhood on the greater watershed, organizing a park and storm drain clean-up day as well as initiating outreach to 90 second grade students at Linwood Monroe Arts Elementary School.
 As part of the Water Wise program, students planted a rain garden, learned about the Adopt-A-Drain program and painted with a local artist, Annie Hejny, using river water and sediment (see photo left, and a completed artwork at top of page).
 The program won CRWD’s 2018 Watershed Outreach Program of the Year Award.

 Anthony has since moved out of state but the impact from his service projects and community education work endures.